ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Child murder/torture, or even threats of such, are never allowed even when still in the womb.
 For more information, see “Pregnancy RP and Aging”

+- Using macros to fish, mine, craft, or anything else while AFK, or even while IC is powergaming.
+Do not do this.

 # Communication Standards: